 Swanson Ultra Albion Chelated Magnesium & Calcium 2:1

-Albion Chelated Magnesium & Calcium 2:1 reverses the traditional ratio, delivering adequate supplemental levels of each mineral along with vitamin D-3 and K-2 to ensure optimum absorption.
+Albion Chelated Magnesium & Calcium 2:1 reverses the traditional ratio, delivering adequate supplemental levels of each mineral along with vitamins D3 and K2 to ensure optimum absorption.

 3. Methylsulfonylmethane (MSM) for Joint Health

 MSM is a sulfur compound found naturally in our bodies.
 In nature, MSM is present in small amounts in vegetables, fruits and grains.9 Sulfur is crucial for repairing connective tissues, which is one area in which it may provide benefits for joint health.10 It’s also involved in the metabolism of certain foods and helps your body absorb nutrients.
-MSM supports collagen and keratin and may play a role in supporting immune response to stressors, plus it may support muscles during workouts and help fight oxidative stress caused by exercise.11,12
+MSM supports collagen and keratin and may play a role in supporting immune response to stressors, in addition to supporting muscles during workouts and helping to defend against oxidative stress created during exercise.11,12

-MSM is commonly supplemented in doses between 500 mg to 6,000 mg per day, with a great safety record.
+MSM is commonly supplemented in doses between 500 mg and 6,000 mg per day, with a great safety record.
 Follow the directions on your product label for best results.

 How Does MSM Work?